vitobotta/hetzner-k3s/README.md

 k3s is my favorite Kubernetes distribution now because it uses much less memory and CPU, leaving more resources to workloads.
 It is also super quick to deploy because it's a single binary.

-Using this tool, creating a highly available k3s cluster with 3 masters for the control plane and 3 worker nodes takes about **a couple of minutes** only.
+Using this tool, creating a highly available k3s cluster with 3 masters for the control plane and 3 worker nodes takes **a few minutes** only.
 This includes

 - creating the infrastructure resources (servers, private network, firewall, load balancer for the API server for HA clusters)
 - deploying k3s to the nodes